Setting Up

 ...

-Setting Up scratch-gui
+Setting Up scratch-editor

-Obtaining scratch-gui
+Obtaining scratch-editor

 Forking the Scratch repositories on GitHub and cloning your fork will allow you to more easily release your mod on GitHub later.